EritasY/eritasy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a graduate Student from <a href='https://web.astro.princeton.edu/'>Department of Astrophysical Sciences</a> at Princeton University.
+I am a second-year graduate student from <a href='https://web.astro.princeton.edu/'>Department of Astrophysical Sciences</a> at Princeton University.
 I am broadly interested in dynamics and planetary evolution.
 Before graduate school, I was a physics major at Harvey Mudd College.

 Email: <a href="mailto:eritas.yang@princeton.edu">eritas.yang@princeton.edu</a>